waltermity/llm-d-inference-scheduler/README.md

-This provides an "Endpoint Picker (EPP)" component to the llm-d inference framework which schedules incoming inference requests to the platform via a [Kubernetes] Gateway according to scheduler plugins (for more details, see the [Architecture Documentation]).
+This provides an "Endpoint Picker (EPP)" component to the llm-d inference framework which schedules incoming inference requests to the platform via a [Kubernetes] Gateway according to scheduler plugins.
+For more details on the llm-d inference scheduler architecture, routing logic, and different plugins (filters and scorers), including plugin configuration, see the [Architecture Documentation]).

 The EPP extends the [Gateway API Inference Extension (GIE)] project, which provides the API resources and machinery for scheduling.
 We add some